 Please, consider the "Tips For Success" and schedule below as you organize and begin working at home.

-If you have questions, please email them to me.
-I will answer them as soon as possible.
+If you have questions, don't hesitat to email them to me.
+I will respond within 24 hours the following business day.

 Tips for Success